Why Are There Black Spots on My Leaves

 Many plant owners misdiagnose these symptoms because causes overlap.
 Tracking care history is often the easiest way to separate likely triggers.

-What it looks like: Spots appear where moisture sits.
+What it looks like: New spots appear after prolonged moisture on leaves.

 If you are still unsure, Plantology's Plant Doctor can track your care history and help narrow likely causes over a few days.